-Name, Number and Location Number and Type of Units Note for FY 2020 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities based assistance under RAD.
-Warnock PA002161 Phase II Transitional housing; 45 units Acquisition, new development for 45 housing units and rehabilitation of housing stock along with neighborhood revitalization efforts with PHA offices and Elderly Services space.
-Potential for conversion to project based assistance 45 Elderly housing designation.
-West Park Plaza PA002093 66 Units Intent for RAD Conversion under RAD.
-Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
+Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities housing stock along with neighborhood revitalization efforts with PHA offices and Elderly Services space.
+Potential for conversion to project based assistance under RAD.
+Westpark Plaza PA002093 66 Units Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 West Philadelphia North of Market Street 45 Market West to be planned and begin acquisition activities.
-Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed-finance development.
-Additional disposition applications and conveyances to RDA and/or PHA wholly- requesting Elderly or Disabled Only Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
+Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
+May be developed by PHA or alternative financing services by a CDC, non-profit, or for-profit organization.
+May use ACCs and/or Capital Funds to develop units.
+Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed- finance development.
+Additional disposition applications and conveyances to PRA and/or PHA wholly- owned subsidiary and/or private entities.
+May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible homeownership component, subject to Section 32 of the USHA of 1937 will include lease to purchase, conventional sale and Housing Choice vouchers.

-Name, Number and Location Number and Type of Units Note for FY 2020 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities and/or Capital Funds to develop units. owned subsidiary and/or private entities.
-Westpark Apartments PA002039 325 Family High- Rise Units Intent for RAD Conversion Possible candidate for modernization, rehabilitation, revitalization, which may include some demolition with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
-Possible demolition in connection with the modernization and revitalization, and possible disposition in connection with mixed-finance development or to private developers.
+West Park Apartments PA002039 325 Family High- Rise Units Intent for RAD Conversion Possible candidate for modernization, rehabilitation, revitalization, which may include some Possible demolition in connection with the modernization and revitalization, and possible disposition in connection with mixed- finance development or to private developers.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
+Possible early relocation in connection with RAD conversion.
 Possible homeownership component in connection with potential modernization and revitalization.

-Whitehall Apartments I PA002034 188 Family Modernization completed.
-Wilson Park PA002013 741 Family, Low- rise; Elderly, High- rise Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program income, private funds with Choice/RAD and/or LIHTC Application.
-279 Elderly Units Possible conversion of units/parcels for residential unit reconfiguration and commercial economic development, management offices, community and supportive services offices and/or open space.
-Walton School Now an ACC deal Redevelopment into Senior Housing.
-Reynolds School Redevelopment of Vacant School in Sharswood Neighborhood.
+Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities

+and/or LIHTC

+Whitehall 188 Family Application.
+Possible candidate for

+Apartments I 188 Family modernization,

+PA002034 rehabilitation with

+171002034 capital funds, bond

+proceeds, MTW,

+program income,

+private funds with

+Choice/RAD and/or

+LIHTC Application.

+741 Family, Low- Possible candidate for 279 Elderly Possible conversion of

+PA002013 rise; Elderly, modernization, Units units/parcels for residential unit

+High- rise rehabilitation with reconfiguration and commercial

+capital funds, bond economic development,

+proceeds, MTW, management offices, community

+program income, and supportive services offices

+private funds with and/or open space.

+Choice/RAD and/or

+Walton School LIHTC Application.
+Redevelopment into

+watton School Senior

+Housing.
+Possible

+candidate for

+modernization,

+rehabilitation with

+capital funds, bond

+proceeds, MTW,

+program income,

+private funds with

+Choice/RAD, ACC

+and/or LIHTC

+Application.

+Reynolds Redevelopment of

+School Vacant School in Sharswood

+Neighborhood.

+Possible candidate for

+modernization,

+rehabilitation with

+capital funds, bond

+proceeds, MTW,